HelpAge International, Myanmar Country Office

 HelpAge International established a country office in Myanmar in 2008.
 It has since been working closely with communities to develop multifunctional Older People’s Self Help Groups (OPSHG) and inclusive Village Development Committees (VDC) in the most marginalised areas of Myanmar.

-Currently, HelpAge International in Myanmar implements nine projects in seven regions across the country.
+Currently, HelpAge International in Myanmar implements five projects in seven regions across the country.

 - Supporting Older People Self-Help Groups in Ayeyarwady, Mandalay, and Yangon regions in Myanmar (KOICA New Project): This KOICA new project is funded by KOICA and HelpAge International starting in January 2015 until December 2017.
 The ten new villages in Ayeyarwady and Mandalay, and 5 wards in Yangon are intended to increase social protection and inclusion of older people.
 Achieving the project goal, the OPSHGs are designed to be sustainable and to have a strong informal social protection mechanism.
 These OPSHGs, aim to strengthen older people’s participation and have their voice heard in township and national level.